matthewbdaly/highperformancelaravel.com/content/tutorials/myth-using-an-orm-will-slow-your-site-down.md

 ---
 title: "Myth: Using an ORM will slow your site down"
-description: You'll often hear claims that using an ORM makes for slower database queries.
-This is misleading, and a more nuanced understanding will help you to understand how to best optimise your queries.
+description: You'll often hear misleading claims that using an ORM makes for slower database queries.
+This is actually due to naive usage.
 date: "2023-08-27T18:00:00.837Z"
 series: Myth Busters
 featured_image_id: 11KDtiUWRq4